riverloopsec/hashashin/README.md

 ## Hashashin: A Fuzzy Matching Library for Binary Ninja

+_Note: We have added major changes to the [develop](https://github.com/riverloopsec/hashashin/tree/develop) branch yet to be merged.
+For the latest updates please use that branch._

 ### Setup
 #### Prerequisites
 A valid binary ninja license is required to use this library - please ensure Binary Ninja is installed and that the Python